 Encompasses the majority of the City's street resurfacing activities, including several major and multiple local streets.
-Work on this program is essentially complete for 2017.
-A full list of streets that were included in this project can be found at a2gov.org/roadconstruction.
+Major streets included in the 2018 project include Jackson Ave, Stone School (Packard to Eisenhower), and State Street (Packard to Hoover).
+A full list of streets that are included in this project will be posted when available at: a2gov.org/roadconstruction.